-One $12,500 grant for basic/translational science, educational, clinical or health outcomes research will be awarded during the VESS winter meeting in 2017.
+One $12,500 grant for basic/translational science, educational, clinical or health outcomes research will be awarded during the VESS annual winter meeting.
 The VESS/Medtronic Resident Research Award is specifically designed to help residents in training initiate projects during protected academic development time that will lead to future academic potential toward extramural funding for basic or clinical research.

 Eligible candidates must identify with an accredited general or integrated vascular surgery residency program.
-A dedicated research mentor must be identified within the award application, along with a proposed academic development plan.
-A VESS sponsor or collaborative investigator is required if the research mentor is not a VESS member.
+Within the award application, along with a proposed academic development plan, a VESS Active Member must be identified as either the dedicated research mentor, sponsor or collaborative investigator on this project.

 - Introductory letter (<1 page)*

-- Letter of support and oversight from residency program director (<1 page)**
+- Letter of support and oversight from the VESS Member (<1 page)**

-- NIH bio-sketch for PI and mentor (NIH format, 3 pages in total)
+- NIH bio-sketch for PI and mentor (NIH format, 5 pages each – exempt from page limit)

 - Title and abstract (<200 words)

 - Specific aim (1 page)

 - Preliminary data (1 page)